Free shipping on orders over $150! Use code FREESHIP150 at checkout.

 TB-500 is intended for research purposes only and is not approved for human use.

-TB 500 Peptide Benefits for Wound Healing and Tissue Repair
+What is TB 500?
+Benefits for Wound Healing and Tissue Repair

 • TB-500 is a synthetic version of thymosin beta 4, a protein that plays a central role in cell migration, angiogenesis, and tissue regeneration.
 The active region LKKTETQ binds to actin, promoting the movement of cells toward injury sites for faster repair.